nodejs/node-addon-api/doc/async_worker.md

     return info.Env().Undefined();
 ```

-Using the implementation of an `AsyncWorker` is very simple.
+Using the implementation of an `AsyncWorker` is straight forward.
 You need only create
 a new instance and pass to its constructor the callback you want to execute when
 your asynchronous task ends and other data you need for your computation.
-The
+Once created the
-only action you have to do is to call the `Queue` method that will that will
+only other action you have to do is to call the `Queue` method that will that will
 queue the created worker for execution.